Tom Hardy: 2011–2017: Hollywood stardom

-In 2011 Hardy appeared in the film Warrior, which was released on 9 September 2011 by Lionsgate Films.
+In 2011, Hardy appeared in the film Warrior, which was released on 9 September 2011 by Lionsgate Films.
 His performance as Tommy Riordan, who is trained by his father to fight in a mixed martial arts tournament against his brother, gained praise from critics.
 Hardy also starred in This Means War (2012), a romantic comedy directed by McG.
-He played the supervillain Bane in The Dark Knight Rises, the final film in Nolan's The Dark Knight Trilogy, released on 20 July 2012.
+He played the DC Comics supervillain Bane in The Dark Knight Rises, the final film in Nolan's The Dark Knight Trilogy, released on 20 July 2012.
 He played a bootlegger in John Hillcoat's crime drama Lawless (2012).
 Hardy signed up to play the lead role of Sam Fisher in Ubisoft's film adaptation of their video game series Tom Clancy's Splinter Cell.
 He also appeared in Riz Mc's music video for the song "Sour Times".

-In 2013 Hardy starred in the drama film Locke.
+In 2013, Hardy starred in the drama film Locke.
 In 2014 he appeared in the crime film The Drop alongside James Gandolfini, in what would be Gandolfini's final appearance in a feature film before his death.
 Hardy also joined the cast of the BBC crime drama Peaky Blinders in its second series.
 He portrays Alfie Solomons (who is based on a real-life East End Jewish gangster named Alfred Solomon), the head of a Jewish gang based in Camden Town, and the runner of a distillery which disguises itself as a bakery.
 Writing for Medium, Shani Silver described Hardy's portrayal of Alfie Solomons as 'The Scene-Stealingest Character Of All Time', commenting that "I’ve never understood if Alfie was meant to be a villain or comedic foil or some pick-a-mix of both, but I’ve never loved every second of someone’s screen time more."